stephanGarland/intro-to-x/mysql/mysql-101.md

 ### Dropping columns

 First, we'll create a nonsense column quickly, so we can drop it.
-Note that if therer are foreign keys relying on this, you will first need to either disable foreign key checks, or remove those checks before you can drop the column.
+Note that if there are foreign keys relying on this, you will first need to either disable foreign key checks, or remove those checks before you can drop the column.

 ```sql
 mysql>